 Analysis of key managerial functions in a business environment.
 Identification of global, political, legal, sociocultural and demographic environments.
 Explanation of how mental, emotional, and spiritual characteristics result in purposeful management.
 Application of theories of organizational behavior to management and leadership in a business environment.
-Application of management decisionmaking models and managerial communication skills in a business that promote a positive workplace culture.
+Application of management decision-making models and managerial communication skills in a business environment.
+Explanation of concepts related to diversity, equity, and inclusion in business that promote a positive workplace culture.